How to claim PIP if you have a terminal illness

 - usually be living in Northern Ireland when you apply

 - your doctors must expect your life expectancy to be 6 months or less

 There are extra rules you need to meet if you’re not a UK citizen.

 To make your claim, call the PIP claim line and organise for your doctor or consultant to send the DfC a medical form called a DS1500.

 You won’t need to have a health assessment or complete the PIP claim form describing how your condition affects you.

 You'll be entitled to the enhanced rate of the daily living component of PIP straight away.
 You don't have to wait for the three months qualifying period to end.

 You won't automatically get the mobility component of PIP.
-So make sure you tell the PIP Centre if you have problems most of the time when moving around or going out.
+So make sure you tell the DfC if you have problems most of the time when moving around or going out.
 For example, tell them how far and how fast you can walk before these problems start.